 In some cases anxiety can have an effect on your blood pressure.
 But what's interesting is that anxiety doesn't just make your blood pressure higher – it can make your blood pressure lower as well.

 Blood Pressure Changes and Anxiety

 Anxiety is the activation of your fight or flight system – a system designed to keep you safe from harm – when no danger is present.
 The fight or flight system causes a number of physical changes that would help you respond to a predator or threat if one was present, but can be distressing when they occur without that danger.

-- Contracting Ventricles – This is directly related to heart rate because they're all part of the same system.
+- Contracting Ventricles This is directly related to heart rate because they're all part of the same system.
 But blood normally travels through the ventricles at some amount of pressure, and when you have anxiety the ventricles contract while blood is pumping through them, causing an increase in that pressure.

-- Salt/Sodium – Studies have also shown that when stress causes hypertension (high blood pressure) because of the examples above, your body may have trouble excreting sodium.
-Thus high blood pressure may be somewhat self-sustaining as a result of anxiety, because sodium also causes an increase in blood pressure.
+- Salt/Sodium Studies have also shown that when stress causes hypertension (high blood pressure) your body may have trouble excreting sodium.
+High blood pressure may be somewhat self-sustaining as a result of anxiety, because excess sodium also causes an increase in blood pressure.